waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.
 - **HM Field Use:** HMs must be taught to a Pokémon to enable field use.
 FLY cannot be used indoors.
 - **EXP.
 All:** Distributes EXP to all non-fainted party members.
 Pokémon at the level cap gain no actual EXP.
+- **Repel Mechanics:** MAX REPEL lasts longer than SUPER REPEL.

 ## IV.
-World Knowledge Graph Manual Entry Checklist (v7 - Post-Critique)
+World Knowledge Graph Manual Entry Checklist (v8 - Post-Critique)
 *This is a fallback procedure for when `wkg_manager_agent_v2` is non-functional.*
 1.  **Check Nodes:** `run_code` to check if both source and destination nodes exist.
 2.  **Add Missing Nodes:** If any node is missing, use `manage_world_knowledge` `add_node` with a manually constructed JSON payload (including tags).